Log in

 Accreditation is voluntary although some states have tied accreditation to the receipt of EMPG funding.

-Accreditation is a means of demonstrating, through self-assessment, documentation and peer review, that a program meets national standards for emergency management programs.
+Accreditation demonstrates, through self-assessment, documentation and peer review, that a program meets national standards for emergency management programs.

 EMAP defines an Emergency Management Program as a jurisdiction-wide system that provides for management and coordination of prevention, mitigation, preparedness, response, and recovery activities for all hazards.
 The system encompasses all organizations, agencies, departments, entities, and individuals responsible for emergency management and homeland security for that jurisdiction.